Putting Down Roots: The Importance of Infrastructure

 Clearly, the idea is to create a reliable, stable technology environment before attempting any major upgrade.
 Similar to preparing the soil so that plants can root properly, this environment will allow successful activation and adoption of all the functionality in the new system.

-For organizations implementing home health software, McKesson offers expert technical home health consulting and implementation services to help you be successful during installation phase.
+For organizations implementing home health software, Change Healthcare offers expert technical home health consulting and implementation services to help you be successful during installation phase.